 Belinda Hazell was the proud recipient of the Hort Innovation Churchill Fellowship in 2018 and will travel to New Zealand, the United Kingdom, Ireland and the Netherlands this year to investigate the use of horticultural quality assurance standards to stay ahead of social license demands.

 Mr Davey said that the Churchill Trust is looking for Australians like Belinda, with even just a seed of an idea, to apply for these new Fellowships that are designed to drive innovation and transformation in the horticulture industry.

 Hort Innovation is one of the nation’s 15 Rural Research and Development Corporations, focused on supporting primary producers and growing the future productivity and profitability of Australia’s fruit, vegetable, nut, plant and tree industries.

-A study commissioned by Hort Innovation in 2015 suggested the industry outperforms the average business in Australia when it comes to innovation – with almost 80 per cent of horticultural producers reporting some form of innovation, whether it was new to the farm or new to the industry.
+A recent study commissioned by Hort Innovation suggested the industry outperforms the average business in Australia when it comes to innovation – with almost 80 per cent of horticultural producers reporting some form of innovation, whether it was new to the farm or new to the industry.

 Apply for a Churchill Fellowship from 1 February 2019, applications close 30 April 2019.